 Insurance fraud is illegal and a cost to our community and every policyholder.

 Insurance fraud is when someone does something dishonestly (or doesn’t do something they should do under their policy) to try and illegally benefit in a way that they’re not entitled to.
 Any act or omission made with dishonest or illegal intent, to obtain a benefit or advantage, is considered fraudulent.

 Most insurance fraud occurs at claim time, including:

 - events/losses that didn’t happen

-In addition, a large number of fraudulent claims occur for non-disclosure of information that insurers require, in order to match the correct premium to the risk.
+In addition, a large number of fraudulent claims occur through non-disclosure of information that insurers require, in order to match the correct premium to the risk.